LeCipolle/GTA-Online-Macros-by-LeCipolle/README.md

 # GTA-Online-Macros-by-LeCipolle
 An AutoHotkey set of macros made for GTA Online

-I state that I have taken some part of the code from other macros created by other users of which unfortunately I dont know who they are on GitHub :(
+I state that I have taken inspiration for the code from other macros created by other users of which unfortunately I dont know who they are on GitHub :(